- Download our Moving to the Netherlands Guide (PDF)

 Famously liberal and modern, the Netherlands is a global trendsetter in governance, banking and commerce, and consistently ranks as one of the top destinations in the world for expats to live and work in.

-Clogs, tulips and windmills are some of the iconic and somewhat archaic stereotypes that one might think of when considering the Netherlands, but the little European country is about so much more.
-It is a secular state that respects diversity, while the Dutch, in general, are known for their tolerance and liberal ideals, and like-minded expats typically have no problem integrating into a laid-back society that is at complete ease with 21st-century living.
+It is a secular state that respects diversity.
+The Dutch, in general, are known for their tolerance and liberal ideals, and like-minded expats typically have no problem integrating into a laid-back society that is at complete ease with 21st-century living.
 That said, anyone living abroad can feel elements of culture shock, and while English is widely spoken, learning the Dutch language may prove to be one such barrier.